ccomrade/zcu-kiv-psi-1/README.md

 # zcu-kiv-psi-1

 This is the first KIV/PSI project.
-It's a basic [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) client used for discovering devices on local network.
+It's a basic [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) client for discovering devices and services on local network.

+## Implementation

+The client is implemented in C and uses only the standard library and POSIX sockets.
+It should work on any POSIX-compatible platform.
+Windows operating system is not supported.

 ## Building